tanin47/git-notes/README.md

 Installation
 -------------

+0. Setup your personal note directory with Git.
+Make the master branch, commit, add `origin`, and `git push origin master -u`.
 1. Clone the repo
 2. Make the config file that contains the paths that will be synced automatically by Git Notes.
 See the example: `git-notes.json.example`
 3. Build the binary with `go build`